Eight-circuit model of consciousness

 The eight-circuit model of consciousness is a holistic model originally presented as psychological philosophy (abbreviated "psy-phi") by Timothy Leary.
 The model posits eight circuits, or eight systems or "brains", as referred by other authors, which operate within the human nervous system.
 Each corresponds to its own imprint and subjective experience of reality.

 The theory was introduced by Leary in books including Neurologic (1973) and Exo-Psychology (1977), later expanded on by Robert Anton Wilson in his books Cosmic Trigger (1977) and Prometheus Rising (1983), and by Antero Alli in his books Angel Tech (1985) and The Eight-Circuit Brain (2009), that suggests "eight periods [circuits]" within the model.
 Leary and Alli include three stages for each circuit, detailing developmental points for each level of consciousness.

-Although the model has been previously criticized as lacking scientific credibility and had been largely been ignored in academia since psychedelic drugs were criminalized in 1970, the model is gaining attention for its practical applications for working with non-ordinary states of consciousness as academic and clinical interest in the potential of psychedelic medicine resurges.
+The model has been criticized as lacking scientific credibility and had been largely been ignored in academia.

 Background and Development

-At the end of 1967, Leary moved from the sprawling 64-room mansion on the Hitchcock Estate in Millbrook, New York, where he and others had engaged in psychedelic research sessions, to Laguna Beach, California, and made many friends in Hollywood.
-"When he married his third wife, Rosemary Woodruff, in 1967, the event was directed by Ted Markland of Bonanza.
-All the guests were on acid."

 In the late 1960s and early 1970s, Leary formulated what became his eight-circuit model of consciousness in collaboration with writer Brian Barritt.
 The essay "The Seven Tongues of God" claimed that human brains have seven circuits producing seven levels of consciousness.
 This later became seven circuits in Leary's 1973 monograph Neurologic, which he wrote while he was in prison.
 The eight-circuit idea was not exhaustively formulated until the publication of Exo-Psychology by Leary and Robert Anton Wilson's Cosmic Trigger in 1977.
 Wilson contributed to the model after befriending Leary in the early 1970s, and used it as a framework for further exposition in his book Prometheus Rising, among other works.

 Recent publications include 2025's 8-Circuit Ascension: A Guide to Metaprogramming the Multidimensional Self written by Drs.
 Douglas S. Wingate and Rachel Turetzky, which updates the model with current research in neuroscience and psychedelic research.
-Exploring the Eight-Circuit Model of Consciousness: A Pathway to Enhanced Mind-Body Health is the first peer-reviewed academic journal article written on the eight-circuit model of consciousness, co-authored by Kasian, Turetzky, and Wingate (2025).
+Additionally, Wingate and Turetzky co-authored an accompanying workbook, 8-Circuit Ascension Workbook: Tools to Change Your Brain & Increase Intelligence (2026).
+Exploring the Eight-Circuit Model of Consciousness: A Pathway to Enhanced Mind-Body Health is the first peer-reviewed academic journal article written on the eight-circuit model of consciousness, co-authored by Kasian, Turetzky, and Wingate (2025)..